Reviewed by: Steven Chessler, M.D., Ph.D. 5/18.

 - Fruity-smelling urine – As the body burns fat for energy, it produces ketones, which impart a fruity smell to the urine.

 - Excessive fatigue – Glucose uptake is impeded by a lack of insulin, resulting in tiredness.

-- Delayed healing of wounds – Due to high amounts of sugar in the blood, blood flow becomes impeded, resulting in delayed wound healing.
+- Delayed healing of wounds – Due to high amounts of sugar in the blood, blood flow becomes impeded and immune cells function poorly, resulting in delayed wound healing.

 - Fungal infections – Children often suffer from fungal infections, such as vaginal candidiasis (yeast infection).

 - Diabetic ketoacidosis – Though this is not an early sign of diabetes, a lot of new T1DM cases may be diagnosed by determining that the child’s symptoms are caused by DKA.
 Symptoms of this life-threatening condition include the following:

 - Abdominal pain